Application Instructions for RN / LPN Licensure by Endorsement

 Items to Complete for Licensure

-- A fingerprint card can be obtained from any local facility that offers fingerprinting services.
+- A fingerprint card will NOT be issued from the Arizona State Board of Nursing.
+A fingerprint card can be obtained from any local facility that offers fingerprinting services.

 Applicants are eligible for a temporary license if they: